How to Travel on Amtrak Trains with a Dog in 2023

 Checking the train platforms at the beautiful Amtrak station in Philadelphia

-The other confusing thing is that despite having “reserved coach” tickets, you don’t have a specific seat reserved.
+The other confusing thing is that despite having “reserved coach” tickets, you generally don’t have a specific seat reserved.
 “Reserved” just simply means you are guaranteed a seat (with a maximum number of tickets sold for the train).

 Except for a few trains that have a specific car for pets, you can sit anywhere, on any coach car (although perhaps skip the quiet car).
-The trains with a specific car for pets include: Amtrak Cascades, Carl Sandburg, Illinois Zephyr, Illini, Lincoln Service, Saluki, Pere Marquette, Wolverine, Blue Water, Hiawatha and Missouri River Runner.

 On-Board the Train with a Pet